jwplayer/ott-web-app/docs/features/user-watchlists.md

 ## Configuration

-The continue watchting feature can be enabled and disabled in the [app config](/docs/configuration.md).
+The continue watching feature can be enabled and disabled in the [app config](/docs/configuration.md).

 ## Cleeng